English corpora resources

 Institution licence $200

-To order a copy of the WWC and WSC CD the Wellington Corpora of English Conditions of Use Form must be filled in and returned.
+To order a copy of the WWC and WSC the Wellington Corpora of English Conditions of Use Form must be filled in and returned.

 Individual licence $50